amoe/allen-moronuki/allen_moronuki_notes.md

 For the value `1`, ghci infers `Num a => a`.

 2.  ghci infers `Fractional a => a`.
 I think this will succeed.
 No, it does not.
 It's really not obvious to me why this fails.
+Update, the answer is that you can't assign a narrower type to the binding.
+That would mean that multiple concrete types would be being used.
+The value has to already be Num a => a.

 3. This succeeds.